learning-zone/angular-basics/README.md

 1. When to use NgOnInit and constructor in Angular?
 1. Explain the concept of lazy loading in Angular.
 1. What is the meaning of component life cycle in Angular?
-1. How routing works in Angular.
+1. How routing works in Angular?
 1. What is Dependency Injection?
-Explain with example.
 1. How would you optimize the angular  application for better performance?
 1. Explain local reference variables, @ViewChild and @ContentChild.
 1. What can be considered as replacement of $watch in Angular?